sslcommerz/SSLCommerz-GoodlayersHotel/README.md

 - Team Email: integration@sslcommerz.com (For any query)
 - More info: https://www.sslcommerz.com

-© 2019 SSLCOMMERZ ALL RIGHTS RESERVED
+Â© 2019 SSLCOMMERZ ALL RIGHTS RESERVED